dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 {% task 'Integrate the form into the application.' %}

 Now that the `WorkerForm` widget is complete, we will update the `App` class to use it.
 First, we need to address how to store the user-completed form data.
 Recall that the `WorkerForm` will accept an `onFormInput` property that will allow the `App` class to be informed when a field value changes.
 However, the `App` class does not currently have a place to store those changes.
-We could add private fields in the class to store those values, but that would be difficult to maintain as the application grows and needs to store more data.
-Instead, we are going to leverage another mixin that comes with Dojo 2 that is designed to handle state for us - the `StatefulMixin`.
+We will add a private property to the `App` to store this state, and a method to update the state and re-render the parts of the application that have changed.
+As the application grows and needs to store more data, using private properties on a widget class can become difficult to maintain.
+Dojo 2 uses containers and injectors to help manage the complexities of dealing with state in a large application.
+For more information, refer to the [Containers and Injecting State](../comingsoon.html) article.

-{% aside 'StatefulMixin versus dojo/Stateful' %}
-	The `StatefulMixin` might remind some users of Dojo 1's `dojo/Stateful` module.
-In Dojo 1, the `Stateful` module allowed properties to be retrieved, set, and observed.
-All of which are now part of the JavaScript language.
-In Dojo 2, `StatefulMixin` adds functionality to a class that provides a standard mechanism to store state information and automatically re-render when the state changes.
-{% endaside %}

-The `StatefulMixin` allows a class to store data in an object that can be updated by calling the `setState` method.
-The `StatefulMixin` is designed to accept partial updates to the contained state.
-In this application, the `WorkerForm` is only going to provide data on one property at a time.
-When the `setState` method is called with a partial state update, it will only update the state of values that have been provided.
-Additionally, calling the `setState` method will raise an event that will trigger the application to re-render the relevant portions of the user interface to reflect the new state.

-{% instruction 'Import the `StatefulMixin` by adding this line to the top of `App.ts`.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' line:4 %}

-{% instruction 'Add `AppBase` and update the class declaration.' %}
+{% instruction 'Add `_newWorker` as a private property.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:10,17-18 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:10 %}

+Notice that `_newWorker` is a `Partial<WorkerFormData>`, since it may include only some, or none, of the `WorkerFormData` interface properties.

 {% instruction 'Update the `render` method to populate the `WorkerForm`'s properties.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:50-62 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:45-57 %}

 The `onFormInput` handler is calling the `App`'s `_onFormInput` method.

 {% instruction 'Add the `_onFormInput` method.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:46-48 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:39-45 %}

-The `_onFormInput` method calls the `setState` method, passing in the updated partial state.
+The `_onFormInput` method updates the `_newWorker` object with the latest form data and then invalidates the app so that the form field will be re-rendered with the new data.

 The `onFormSave` handler calls the `_addWorker` method.

 {% instruction 'Add the `_addWorker` method to the `App` class.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:41-44 %}

-The `_addWorker` method pushes the stored state (which is the current `WorkerFormData`) to the `_workerData` array and then calls the `setState` method with a `defaultForm`.

-{% instruction 'Add the `defaultForm` to `App.ts`' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:12-16 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:33-37 %}

-The `defaultForm` object resets all of the state properties to `undefined`.
-This will serve to clear the `WorkerForm` when the application renders it again, which will happen automatically after the new state has been stored.
+The `_addWorker` method sets `_workerData` to a new array that includes the `_newWorker` object (which is the current `WorkerFormData`), sets `_newWorker` to a new empty object, and then invalidates the `App` widget.
+The reason that `_workerData` is not updated in place is because Dojo 2 decides whether a new render is needed by comparing the previous value of a property to the current value.
+If we are modifying the existing value then any comparison performed would report that the previous and current values are identical.

 With the `WidgetForm` in place and the `App` configured to handle it, let's try it.
 For now let's test the [happy path](https://en.wikipedia.org/wiki/Happy_path) by providing the expected values to the form.
 Provide values for the fields, for example: "Suzette McNamara (smcnamara359@email.com)" and click the `Save` button.
 As expected, the form is cleared and a new `Worker` widget is added to the page.
 Clicking on the new `Worker` widget shows the detailed information of the card where we find that the first name, last name, and email values have been properly rendered.